neel-kumar-v/Pathfinding-Algorithm-Visualiser/README.md

 # Pathfinding Algorithm Visualiser

-An implementation of Wikipedia's A* pathfinding pseudocode, along with a visualiser and an extension including Breadth-first search, Dijkstra's, etc.
+An implementation of A* pathfinding algorithm, along with a visualiser and an extension including Breadth-first search, Dijkstra's, etc.
 ## How To Use

 ### Making the 'Maze'